HughieH/Sapp_CSE110_Team_16/README.md

 * [Jira Board](https://jonatuanh.atlassian.net/jira/software/projects/TEAM16/boards/3/timeline?shared=&atlOrigin=eyJpIjoiMDE0NDlkOTdiOTEyNDlmYWEwNGQzZjlkZGJiNjUwY2YiLCJwIjoiaiJ9)
 * [Vision Document](https://docs.google.com/document/d/1riDNXX01jxAQ4H5liydB1oNyp8TTPLuVSikaDNFcDe0/edit?tab=t.0)

+### Setting Up
+Node Version 22.9.0 (highly recommend using nvm, allows us to switch between different versions of node)` Starting the frontend (cd into client -> npm install -> npm start), after these commands you should be able to see the frontend at localhost:3000

 ### Branching Strategy
 * main - This will be our production branch, do not commmit directly here!
-* (feature name) - Individual feature branches.
+* (sprint number - feature name) - Individual feature branches.
 These are branches we will be working of on sprints